-At the conclusion of the external audit of the year ended 31 December 2024, KPMG will no longer be eligible to be the statutory auditors of the Society having served for the maximum period of 20 years.
-As a consequence, the Audit Committee has already discussed the process at its November meeting and will be commencing a formal audit tender process during 2024 to find a new statutory auditor for the year ended 31 December 2025 who can be appointed at the April 2025 Annual General Meeting.
+At the conclusion of the external audit of the year ended 31 December 2024, KPMG will no longer be eligible to be the statutory auditor of the Society having served for the maximum period of 20 years.
+As a consequence, during 2024 the Audit Committee completed a formal audit tender process to find a new statutory auditor for the year ended 31 December 2025.
+Ernst & Young LLP were successful in the tender process, and having completed their independence checks, will be appointed at the April 2025 Annual General Meeting.

-In carrying out that tender process the Audit Committee will have due regard to the FRC guidance issued in May 2023 - Audit Committees and the External Audit: Minimum standard which provides guidance on how an audit tender should be conducted by Public Interest Entities.
+In carrying out that tender process the Audit Committee had due regard to the FRC guidance issued in May 2023 - Audit Committees and the External Audit: Minimum standard which provides guidance on how an audit tender should be conducted by Public Interest Entities.